 2. God and The Holy Trinity

-The Lord, our God, is one, the only living and true God.
-He exists in and of himself; he is infinite in being and perfection; his essence cannot be understood by anyone but himself; he is a perfectly pure spirit, invisible, without body, parts, or passions.
+1. The Lord, our God, is one, the only living and true God.
+He exists in and of himself; he is infinite in being and perfection; his essence cannot be comprehended by anyone but himself; he is a perfectly pure spirit, invisible, without body, parts, or passions.
 He alone has immortality, dwelling in the light no one can approach.
-He is immutable, immense, eternal, incomprehensible, almighty, entirely infinite, completely holy, ultimately wise, totally free, and absolute.
-He works all things according to the counsel of his own unchanging and perfectly righteous will for his glory.
+He is immutable, immense, eternal, incomprehensible, almighty, entirely infinite, completely holy, fully wise, totally free, and absolute.
+He works all things according to the counsel of his own immutable and perfectly righteous will for his glory.
 He is most loving, gracious, merciful, and long-suffering.
 He is abundant in goodness and truth and forgives iniquity, transgression, and sin.
 He is the rewarder of those who diligently seek him and is entirely just and to be feared in his judgments.
 He hates all sin and will by no means clear the guilty.

 3. God’s Decree

 1. God has decreed in himself from all eternity all things, whatever comes to pass, by the most wise and holy counsel of his own will, freely and unchangeably.
 Yet he is neither the author of sin nor has fellowship with anyone in sin.
 Nor does he violate the will of the creature, nor yet is the liberty or contingency of second causes taken away but rather established.
 In this, his wisdom is displayed in directing all things, as is his power and faithfulness in accomplishing his decree.

 2. Although God knows everything that may or can come to pass upon all supposed conditions, yet His decree is not the result of what he foresaw or that which would come to pass upon such conditions.